dougeby/IntuneDocs/InTuneDocs/EULA/microsoft-intune-privacy-statement.md

 -   **Impact of removing Windows XP, Windows Vista, Windows 7 and Windows 8 Enterprise and Professional Computer:** Upon removal, Software used by the Services will be uninstalled from the computer.
 As a result, in those cases where the previously installed anti-malware was removed during the enrollment, the Computer may be left without any active anti-malware programs.
 [Learn more about these and other consequences of removing a device](http://go.microsoft.com/fwlink/?LinkId=260958).

 -   **Impact of removing a Windows RT, Windows Phone 8, iOS Device, or other Mobile Device:** Removing a Mobile Device will result in disassociating the user’s Mobile Device with its electronic mail server.
 As a result, users will no longer be able to sync their e-mail or install software from the Company Portal experiences.
 In some cases, the applications that were installed from the Company Portal experiences will be uninstalled, and any data associated with those applications will be removed.
-In some cases, the policies and settings that were applied on the device through [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] will no longer be in effect.
+In some cases, the policies and settings that were applied on the device through Microsoft Intune will no longer be in effect.
 [Learn more about these and other consequences of removing a device](http://go.microsoft.com/fwlink/?LinkId=260958).

 -   **Endpoint Protection.** The Services use the same malware engine as Forefront Endpoint Protection, and the privacy statement for Forefront Endpoint Protection applies.